soggybag/Swift-Closure-Tutorial/README.md

 ## Higher order Functions

 A higher order function is a function that takes another function as a parameter.
+That is passing a closure as a parameter.

 ## Callback